socialtables/saml-protocol/README.md

 ## Compatibility

-Node 4+; Makes use of numerous ES6 features.
+Node 8+; Makes use of numerous ES6 features and the new URL api

 ## Usage example - making an AuthnRequest as a service provider